pnp/sp-dev-fx-controls-react/docs/documentation/docs/controls/ListItemPicker.md

 # ListItemPicker control

-This control allows you to select one or more  item from list, based in a column value, the control sugest values based on charaters typed
+This control allows you to select one or more  item from list, based in a column value, the control suggest values based on characters typed

 Here is an example of the control: